polywrap/documentation/src/docs/concepts/wrap-schema.md

 ### Complex Types

-Complex types are represented as basic types to the Polywrap client and plugin wrappers.
+Complex types are represented as basic types to the Polywrap client and plugin wraps.
-Within Wasm wrappers, they are implemented as classes or structs with behavior.
+Within Wasm wraps, they are implemented as classes or structs with behavior.

-For example, consider an application developer invoking a Wasm wrapper with the JavaScript client.
+For example, consider an application developer invoking a Wasm wrap with the JavaScript client.
 If the invoked method requires an argument of type `BigInt`, the application developer will provide a `string` representation of an integer number to satisfy the argument.
-Within the wrapper, the `string` is deserialized into an instantion of the wrapper language's implementation of a `BigInt`.
+Within the wrap, the `string` is deserialized into an instantion of the wrap language's implementation of a `BigInt`.
-If the invoked method returns a `BigInt`, the wrapper will serialize the returned `BigInt`, which the client will then deserialize into a `string` before returning it to the application developer.
+If the invoked method returns a `BigInt`, the wrap will serialize the returned `BigInt`, which the client will then deserialize into a `string` before returning it to the application developer.

 <Tabs